 - Loan size

 - Lender requirements

 - Loan type

 - Interest rate/cost

 - Timing of disbursement/ repayments

-- 4. Show participants the blank template of loan providers (details below).
-Explain that in groups they will evaluate their assigned loan providers against the five key loan criteria.
+- Show participants the blank template of loan providers (Visual Aid 38, details below).
+Explain that in groups they will evaluate their assigned loan providers against the five key loan criteria in terms of appropriateness for them

-- 5. As an example, fill out the first loan provider Commercial Bank/microfinance institution
+- As an example, fill out the first loan provider

-- together (See filled out example below for suggested answers)
+- Commercial Bank/microfinance institution

+- together (The ticks do not reflect size, eg of loans made available, but suitability for participants).

-- 6. Split the participants into small groups (between 3-6 couples) and divide the loan providers so that they are all covered by at least I group.
-Provide each group with a flip chart and markers and give each group 5-10 minutes to rank their loan provider against the 5 criteria. - 7.
-After 5-10 minutes, ask each group to share the results of their discussion with the larger group.
-Fill in the blank template with the key points mentioned by each group.
+- 6. Split the participants into small groups (between 3-6 couples) and divide the loan providers so that they are all covered by at least 1 group.
+Provide each group with the prepared flip chart (Visual Aid 38) and markers and give each group 5-10 minutes to rank their loan provider against the 5 criteria. - After 5-10 minutes, ask each group to share the results of their discussion with the larger group.
+If needed, consolidate onto the blank template the key points mentioned by each group.

 Loan Providers Loan Size Loan Type Interest rate/ cost Lender requirements Timing 83

 Commercial Bank/ Microfinance institution

 Village Bank

 S4T/ Savings groups

-250

 Input supplier /shop credit

 Family /friends

-000
+50 00 00 00

 Moneylender

-\$
+\$ 0 0

-0,40

-\cap \cap

 Other